 This is the type of resource that OpenAthens access is optimised for and usually provides the best user experience.

-Where resources do not have a compatible access technology, either because they are small, specialist or stuck in the dark ages, they can be made available by the managed proxy service.
+Where resources aren't yet federated they can be made available by the managed proxy service.
 This is an additional service and if you believe you have need of it you should contact your account manager.

 Which is best?